Western Brook Pond Day Hike

 Our hiking season is late June through September

-In short, for a person of average fitness, our hike would be considered a demanding but rewarding day.
-The day is very strenuous, and is best described in three stages.
+In short, for a person of average fitness, our hike is considered demanding but very rewarding.
+The day is strenuous, and is best described in four stages.

 We cross river beds which may or may not have running water.
-From here the terrain becomes more steep as we continue through the forest.
+At times we may need to cross rivers with water as high as our knees.
+From here the terrain becomes more and more steep as we continue through the forest.
 We rest beneath a waterfall before we continue.

 This is a steep climb.
 It is relatively short and is the toughest part of the journey.
-We make our way up the rock face and scramble to find a hold.
+Full use of hands, knees and feet are required while pushing and pulling our way upward.
+This is not a true climb as we are still in the forest and it is steep and difficult.
 Finally, we emerge on a rocky clearing and are rewarded with one of the most stunning views in North America.
 The valley of Western Brook Pond opens up below you.
-The winding fjord and its steep cliffs provide the backdrop as life seems to stand still for a moment.
+The winding fjord and its steep cliffs provide the backdrop.
+Life seems to stand still for a moment.
+Magical!

 For your Comfort and Safety